MI7J/mangos/sql/additions/readme.txt

-    cp 106 - Lich King spells correct (based on Wowka321 commits) cp 107 - Fixed a bug with resurrection spells used by spirit healers at BG cp 108 - Initialize variables (by Wall)
+    cp 106 - Lich King spells correct (based on Wowka321 commits) cp 107 - Fixed a bug with resurrection spells used by spirit healers at BG cp 108 - Initialize variables (by Wall) cp 109 - Fixed stacking of spells 8921,33745 and ranks.
+Patch provided by Tasssadar